Find Affordable College Courses

 Boston, MA

-Boston University came in at #8 in this year’s edition of the Best Electrical Engineering Bachelor’s Degree Schools in the New England Region ranking.
-Located in the city of Boston, Boston U is a private not-for-profit school with a very large student population.
+With a ranking of #8, Boston University did quite well on this year’s best schools for electrical engineering students working on their bachelor’s degree.
+Located in the city of Boston, Boston U is a private not-for-profit college with a very large student population.

-Read full report on Electrical Engineering at Boston University
+Full Electrical Engineering at Boston University Report

 On average, EE graduates from UCONN take out $24,590 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $351.